metoppv/improver/doc/source/metadata/Principles.rst

 (the 'where' metadata described in the earlier note).

-One approach to help support this that has been partially adopted within IMPROVER is the use of such as name-spacing for new (non-CF) attributes.
+One approach to help support this that has been partially adopted within IMPROVER is the use of name-spacing for new (non-CF) attributes.
 This has two purposes:

  * It clearly separates the attribute from CF standard attributes, identifying it as belonging to a separate metadata convention.
- * It provides the potential this to be 'resolved' to a definition held in an external registry in the future
+ * It provides the potential for this attribute to be 'resolved' to a definition held in an external registry in the future

 Namespacing is implemented using a double underscore to maintain CF conformance whilst clearly identifying the namespace part of the attribute name.